uLbyy/butter_bottom_nav/README.md

 </selector>
 ```

-Activity that you use is extended by ButterBottomNavListener.
+Activity that you use is implemented by ButterBottomNavListener.
 In onCreate method ,you must call initListener method from navigation that
 you defined in layout. tabClicked and centerTabClicled methods must be implemented to your activity.
 You can add action features to
 items on bottom navigation when you click on them by using these methods.
 You should call tabPositionChanged method in tabClicked
 method so the tab position will change when you click another item on navigation.
 Moreover, you should implement sameTabClicked method